-Vitamin D and Bladder/Urinary Tract Health
+Vitamin D & Bladder Health

 May 30, 2022

+Bladder health and Vitamin D, what is the connection?
 Vitamin D synthesis begins when a chemical in our skin is converted by sunlight into pre-vitamin D3.
 Additionally, vitamin D is found largely in our diets: in fatty fish, milk products, and fortified cereals.
 This vitamin in turn helps with our body’s immune health and helps to prevent the incidence of infection.

 How does vitamin D help your bladder?

 When it comes to bladder and overall urinary system health, it has been seen that decreased levels of vitamin D in the bloodstream have been linked to an overactive bladder and increased risk of urinary tract infections.

 Does vitamin D help with urinary incontinence?